mmucklo/krumo/README.md

 Krumo Fork (with updates)

 1. Dynamic Config

-   Ability to set the Config dynamically
+   * Ability to set the Config dynamically.
-   (inspired by justmoon/krumo@a82082d52f9dd348510175b508d5b2c73d69d7ad)
+   * inspired by justmoon/krumo@a82082d52f9dd348510175b508d5b2c73d69d7ad

 1. Proper Object Dumping

-   Fixes for object dumping - to be able to dump Public, Protected, and Private members of objects
+   * Fixes for object dumping - to be able to dump Public, Protected, and Private members of objects

 1. New Options

-   New options under [display] in ini file (whether to show the line number / call info, plus whether to show the krumo version)
+   * New options under [display] in ini file (whether to show the line number / call info, plus whether to show the krumo version)
-   (inspired by justmoon/krumo@37e1b1c07ca0266baad699565314b11b80410df2)
+   * inspired by justmoon/krumo@37e1b1c07ca0266baad699565314b11b80410df2

 1. New Default Url

    * Default URL in krumo.ini is now /krumo/

 1. Cleanup

    * A few @($...) to isset($...) changes in class.krumo.php
    * All source code has been run through dos2unix

 Note: Thanks to justmoon https://github.com/justmoon/krumo for inspiration / code on a few features

-Original Readme from krumo_0.2.1a_PHP5-Only - http://sourceforge.net/projects/krumo/
+Original Readme from krumo_0.2.1a_PHP5-Only:

 =============================================================================